muerrilla/sd-webui-detail-daemon/README.md

 ## Notes:
-- Doesn't work with all samplers at the moment (e.g. DPM++ SDE Karras), but works with the main good ones.
-Will fix this.
 - I haven't tested it with composable diffusion yet.
 Don't be surprised if it acts weird.
 - It's probably impossible to use or very hard to control with few-step models (Turbo, Lightning, etc.).
-- It was built and tested on SD Webui 1.8.0, so hope it works fine on the newer releases.
-- Yes, it works with forge.
+- It works with forge.
-- No, it's not the same as AlignYourSteps, FreeU, etc.
+- It's not the same as AlignYourSteps, FreeU, etc.
 - It is similar (in what it sets out to do, not in how it does it) to the [ReSharpen Extension](https://github.com/Haoming02/sd-webui-resharpen) by Haoming.
 - This is WIP and subject to change.